yhuang912/idris2-tutorial/src/Tutorial/Traverse.md

 ### Exercises part 1

 1. It is interesting that `Traversable` has a `Functor` constraint.
-Proof that every `Traversable` is automatically a `Functor` by implementing `map` in terms of `traverse`.
+Prove that every `Traversable` is automatically a `Functor` by implementing `map` in terms of `traverse`.

    Hint: Remember `Control.Monad.Identity`.

-2. Likewise, proof that every `Traversable` is a `Foldable` by implementing `foldMap` in terms of `Traverse`.
+2. Likewise, prove that every `Traversable` is a `Foldable` by implementing `foldMap` in terms of `Traverse`.